 Signs and symptoms of Whiplash

 If you’ve been in an accident that caused hyperextension and hyper flexion, you may have whiplash if you begin to experience symptoms that include:

 - Neck pain and stiffness

-- Muscle spasms in the side or back of the neck
+- Muscle spasms near the neck

-- Tingling, burning, or prickling sensations in the arms or legs (“paresthesia”)
+- Tingling in arms or legs

-- Loss of function in the arms or legs
+- Loss of limb function

-- Blurred vision
+- Blurred vision or ringing ears

-- Memory problems
+- Irritability or sleep problems